CyberFlameGO/svnpython/Doc/library/weakref.rst

    object still alive.

-Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), methods (both bound and unbound), sets, frozensets, file objects, :term:`generator`\s, type objects, :class:`DBcursor` objects from the :mod:`bsddb` module, sockets, arrays, deques, regular expression pattern objects, and code objects.
+Not all objects can be weakly referenced; those objects which can include class instances, functions written in Python (but not in C), instance methods, sets, frozensets, some :term:`file objects <file object>`, :term:`generator`\s, type objects, sockets, arrays, deques, regular expression pattern objects, and code objects.

-.. versionchanged:: 2.4
-   Added support for files, sockets, arrays, and patterns.

-.. versionchanged:: 2.7
+.. versionchanged:: 3.2
    Added support for thread.lock, threading.Lock, and code objects.

 Several built-in types such as :class:`list` and :class:`dict` do not directly